 I arrived “home” with my training in Visionary Craniosacral Work® (VCSW®) with the Milne Institute.
 VCSW® blends traditional Craniosacral Work with meditative use of the inner eye and inner ear.
 I completed my certification in 2000.
-I have been an instructor with the Milne Institute for the last 13 years, traveling to Portland, OR, Austin, TX, Arcata, CA, Upper Penisula, MI, the Jersey Shore and teaching classes in my hometown of Bend, OR.
+I was an instructor with the Milne Institute for 18 years, traveling to Portland, OR, Austin, TX, Arcata, CA, Upper Penisula, MI, the Jersey Shore and teaching classes in my hometown of Bend, OR.

 I taught classes at the Arcata School of Massage for 5 years in Orthopedic Massage, Musculoskeletal Anatomy and Craniosacral Therapy.

 After years of a personal practice of Yoga and sharing poses with clients, I decided to study more in depth.
 I completed a 200 hour Anusara Influenced Yoga Teacher Training.